Tomb of Hafez: Present structure

+The Hafezieh tomb complex features a garden divided by a talar (open-columned hall) measuring 7 by 56 meters.
 The original, four-columned memorial hall built in 1773 by Karim Khan Zand was extensively expanded.
 Sixteen pillars were added to the four original, creating a long verandah, and on several façades are engraved ghazals and other excerpts from Hafez's poetry.
+This talar creates a transition from the bustling city to the tranquil tomb.
+The symmetrical axis of the entrance leads directly to the tomb, reflecting the symmetry of historical Iranian gardens.